robertshell22/Simple-Testimonials/README.txt

 INTRODUCTION
 ------------

-This modules a testimonial content type, a testimonials list page, a random testimonial block, and a slider block that rotates five testimonials.
+This modules creates a testimonial content type, a testimonials list page, a random testimonial block, and a slider block that rotates through five testimonials.

-The display name, page description, and url alias of the testimonials section and block titles is configurable in a settings page.
+The display name, page description, and url alias of the testimonials section and block titles are configurable in a settings page.

 Maintainer: Robert Shell (http://www.drupal.org/user/2777399)